Sombra-Digital/.github/profile/README.md

-# Welcome to the Sombra Group👋
+# Welcome to the Sombra👋

 ## About us